 Next up was Sedgewick Park in Oakville.
 The Blackpoll was seen again by birders that morning, so I was hoping that the 3rd time would be the charm for me.
 After about 1/2 an hour of checking the area thoroughly, I found the Blackpoll creeping along near the creek among the tangles.
 There were at least 2 Orange-crowned Warblers (talking to Rob Dobos later in the day, he mentioned that there were possibly 3 Orange-crowned present), a Ruby-crowned Kinglet, 2 Yellow-rumped Warblers, and a Nashville Warbler.
 After almost two hours I could not re-find the Blackpoll or find the Cape May, so I continued on.

-The day of chasing good winter birds with success continued, as I was easily able to relocate the 2 Barn Swallows hawking insects about the sewage treatment plant in Burlington.
+The day of chasing good winter birds with success continued, as I was easily able to relocate the 2 Barn Swallows hawking insects above the sewage treatment plant in Burlington.
 Cool!
 Perhaps these birds will hang on into the new year, making a pretty excellent January record for this species.

 I checked a few spots around the bay, not seeing much out of the ordinary, and headed home as it started getting darker and gloomier out.
 While driving past Rock Chapel Golf Course I noticed quite a few geese on the lawn, so I pulled in to scan them.
-A Richardson's Cackling Goose was nice to see, and that was followed up with a nice blue-morph Snow Goose!
+A Richardson's Cackling Goose was nice to see, and that was followed up with a nice blue-morph Snow Goose.
 Eventually I was able to get some poor phone-scoped photos of it as well.
 Not a bad way to end the day!

 Unfortunately, it looks like that my Big Year may be over.
 Of course if something rare is found tomorrow or on Christmas I may be able to chase it, but otherwise I don't see myself getting out, especially with all of the get-togethers that happen this time of year.
 Then on December 26th, I am off to Nova Scotia to finish the year with Laura.
 Can't wait!